DJPlaya/Forlix-Floodcheck-Redux/README.md

 # Forlix Floodcheck Redux

 Requires:
-- SourceMod 1.8 or Higher
+- SourceMod 1.8 or Higher (forlix_floodcheck is for 1.10, forlix_floodcheck_legacy for 1.8/1.9)

 Optional:
 - Sourcebans++